dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

 Solving Classically on a CPU
 ----------------------------

-Before using the D-Wave system, it can sometimes be helpful to test code locally.
+Before using a D-Wave quantum computer, it can sometimes be helpful to test code locally.
 Here, select one of Ocean software's test samplers to solve classically on a CPU.
 Ocean's :doc:`dimod </docs_dimod/sdk_index>` provides a sampler that simply returns the BQM's value (energy) for every possible assignment of variable values.

 >>> from dimod.reference.samplers import ExactSolver
 >>> sampler = ExactSolver()